nobuyuki83/Physics-based_Animation_2023S/task03/README.md

 This program computes [n-body simulation](https://en.wikipedia.org/wiki/N-body_simulation), where the particles move while attracting each others.

 Run the program with different numbers of the particles (5k, 10k, and 20k).
-The number of the particle can be set at `line #49`  in [main.cpp](main.cpp).
+The number of the particle can be set at `line #189`  in [main.cpp](main.cpp).
-Record the computation time by chancing the table below.
+Record the computation time by filling the table below.

 | #particle | time |
 | --- | --- |